cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 ?
 Enter the value to send: (0)
 ```
-I love the mechanics in this challenge.
+I love the mechanics of this challenge.
 This is the first time that we have seen a loop implementation in bytecode.
-The best way i can demonstrate this code is to write it out in solidity.
+The best way I can demonstrate this code is to write it out in solidity.

 ```
 contract Puzzle7 {